Cereal9/Cereal9/README.md

 - 📚 Currently a rising junior
 - 📊 Intersted in hardware & embedded systems
 - 🎓 Pursuing a Bachelor's degree in Computer Enginnering
-- ⚡ Fun fact: I am minoring in mathematics
+- ⚡ Fun fact: My profile piture on GitHub was created using AI